EMDR vs. Somatic Experiencing: Comparing Two Approaches to Trauma Healing in Carlsbad, CA

 Developed by Dr. Francine Shapiro in the late 1980s, EMDR is a structured, protocol-driven therapy specifically designed to help the brain reprocess traumatic memories.
 It is grounded in the idea that unprocessed memories remain “stuck” in the nervous system, continuing to trigger distress long after the event has passed.

 EMDR follows an eight-phase protocol.
-After building safety and resources in early phases, the core work involves bilateral stimulation (BLS)—we have a light bar machines with hand pulsers in our office to do this—while the client briefly focuses on a disturbing memory, associated negative beliefs (“I am powerless”), emotions, and body sensations.
+After building safety and resources in early phases, the core work involves bilateral stimulation (BLS)—we have a light bar machine with hand pulsers in our office to do this—while the client briefly focuses on a disturbing memory, associated negative beliefs (“I am powerless”), emotions, and body sensations.
 This dual attention appears to mimic the rapid eye movement (REM) phase of sleep, allowing the brain to desensitize the emotional charge of the memory and install more adaptive beliefs (“I am safe now”).
 A body scan at the end ensures residual tension is addressed.

 EMDR often produces relatively quick results for single-event traumas like accidents, assaults, or natural disasters.
 Many clients notice reduced intensity of flashbacks, nightmares, and hypervigilance within 3–12 sessions.
 It is particularly effective for PTSD and has a robust research base supporting its use.